 The Katonah-Lewisboro School District is committed to a collegial environment in which all individuals are treated with respect and dignity.
 Each individual has the right to work and study in an atmosphere that promotes equal opportunities and prohibits discriminatory practices, including sexual harassment.
-Therefore, the District expects that all relationships among persons in the District, including but not limited to employees, students, volunteers, and vendors, will be free of bias, prejudice, and harassment
+Therefore, the District expects that all relationships among persons in the District, including but not limited to employees, students, and certain "non-employees" (which includes contractors, subcontractors, vendors, consultants and other persons providing services pursuant to a contract, or their employees), will be free of bias, prejudice, and sexual harassment.